geliyangVU/VU_FALL22_IOT_CLASS/Setup_Router_Tutorial/README.md

 I change the name and password for my wifi.
 The Screen shot can be found at ChangeWifiNamePage.png, ChangePassword.png and WirelessSetting.png

-## Completed the naming of the wifi
+## Completed the name of the wifi
 The Screen shot can be found at UpdatedWifiNameShown.png

+## Completed the password of the wifi
+The Screen shot can be found at EnterNewPassword.png

 ## Start the RepeaterMode